 We’ve made some changes already, you know.
 You’ve heard about some changes in our Annual Pass program at Disneyland, which, you know, in a non-COVID environment would have been a tough one to make because they just keep renewing and renewing.
 But, you know, when you start lapping a year, without anybody going for an Annual Pass program, that gives you the chance.
 And so we’re going to use that though in order to have an even better Guest experience at Disneyland and really manage the crowds so that no matter what day you go to Disneyland, you’re going to have an extraordinary experience.”

-Chapek’s comments regarding the (now “sunsetted”) Disneyland Resort Annual Passport program will not come as a surprise to many.
-This rhetoric is consistent with what Disney officials have continued to share regarding the program — that this time of Disneyland’s extended closure has given the company an opportunity to reassess the program, sunset it, and revamp it entirely so that it offers a better Guest experience in the pandemic era.
+Chapek’s comments regarding the (now “sunsetted”) Disneyland Resort Annual Passport program will not surprise many.
+This rhetoric is consistent with what Disney officials have continued to share regarding the program — that this time of Disneyland’s extended closure has allowed the company to reassess the program, sunset it, and revamp it entirely so that it offers a better Guest experience in the pandemic era.

-Many Annual Passholders had expressed concerns for the reservation requirements and other restrictions that will inevitably be part of the new experience when visiting Disneyland.
+Many Annual Passholders have expressed concerns about the reservation requirements and other restrictions that will inevitably be part of the new experience when visiting Disneyland.
 Now, Disneyland Resort can start the new Passholder program fresh with a clean slate — though the theme park destination promises that former APs will be the first to hear of new offerings.

-After all, we already know that Walt Disney World Annual Passholders are required to make theme park reservations like every other Disney World park Guest.
-So, seeing as Disneyland Resort hosts tens of thousands more Passholders than Disney World does, it’s clear that the company believed something had to be done on the West Coast prior to the theme parks reopening.
+After all, we know that Walt Disney World Annual Passholders must make theme park reservations like every other Disney World Park Guest.
+So, as Disneyland Resort hosts tens of thousands more Passholders than Disney World, it’s clear that the company believed something had to be done on the West Coast before the theme parks reopened.

-Currently, the Downtown Disney District remains open (as it has since July 9, 2020), but the theme parks of the Disneyland Resort (Disneyland and Disney California Adventure) and the hotels of the Disneyland Resort (the Disneyland Hotel, Disney’s Paradise Pier Hotel, and Disney’s Grand Californian Hotel & Spa) remain temporarily closed at this time.
+The Downtown Disney District remains open (as it has since July 9, 2020).
+Still, the theme parks of the Disneyland Resort (Disneyland and Disney California Adventure) and the hotels of the Disneyland Resort (the Disneyland Hotel, Disney’s Paradise Pier Hotel, and Disney’s Grand Californian Hotel & Spa) remain temporarily closed at this time.
 Recently, Disney announced plans to continue the phased reopening of the Disneyland Resort by offering a special ticketed event at Disney California Adventure Park called A Touch of Disney and reopening the Disney Vacation Club villas at the Grand Californian.

-A replacement for the Disneyland Resort Annual Passport program has not yet been announced, though there are many new perks that continue to be announced for former APs, now known as Legacy Passholders.
+A replacement for the Disneyland Resort Annual Passport program has not yet been announced, though many new perks are reported for former APs, now known as Legacy Passholders.

 What do you think of Disney CEO Bob Chapek’s perspective on reopening Disneyland Resort and the canceled Annual Passes?
 Let us know in the comments.